-The birth of Christ is the most well-known and celebrated story, through the prophetic anticipation of our savior to His miraculous entry into the world.
+The birth of Christ is the most well-known and celebrated story, through the prophetic anticipation of our Savior to His miraculous entry into the world.
 The sweet simplicity of the manger and humility with which God delivers His Son brings forth the foundation and stage for the ultimate sacrifice for our sins.
-There is magic and wonder in angelic hosts opening up skies and a star so bright it guided many across the land to kneel down in praise of the newborn King.
+There are magic and wonder in angelic hosts opening up skies and a star so bright it guided many across the land to kneel down in praise of the newborn King.
 The Christ-Child is born and to this day, His Name brings forth a resounding Hallelujah!

 This season awakened in me, a new perspective surrounding the Christmas Story.
 Have you ever taken a deeper look into what this tale really tells?
-Each character in this drama, may reflect each one of us- through generations and history, the Christmas Story is still living on in the lives of us all.
+Each character in this drama may reflect each one of us- through generations and history, the Christmas Story is still living on in the lives of us all.

 Did God place these people perfectly in this profound birth for a reason?

 There is significance in each one who played a part in the coming of Christ and perhaps we each have our own role in the same story thousands of years later.
 Are we those same characters?
 Do you see the traits of any of these people in you?
 In someone you know?
 Maybe God was sharing with us through His Son’s birth, a story much bigger than the illuminated eve of the Christ Child.
 Could it be, that within the pieces and parts of the plot-